 Carriers and Consignors (senders) of dangerous goods are required by the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009, as amended, to appoint an examination qualified Dangerous Goods Safety Advisor (DGSA).

-We offer a comprehensive solution to all dangerous goods transportation issues, including radioactives and infectious materials, and high consequence dangerous goods (including but not limited to UN2814, UN2900 and UN3549).
+We offer a comprehensive solution to all dangerous goods transportation issues, including radioactive and infectious materials, and high consequence dangerous goods (including but not limited to UN2814, UN2900 and UN3549).

 Full dangerous goods advisory services include:

 - Comprehensive auditing of all dangerous goods related activities

 - Advice on development of new products designed to carry dangerous goods